parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset GeomInput.solidinput.GeomNames "domain bottomlayer \
                                             middlelayer toplayer"

-For IndicatorField and SolidFile geometry inputs this key specifies the input filename which contains the field or solid information.
-Example
+*string* **GeomInput.\ *geom_input_name*.Filename** no default For IndicatorField and SolidFile geometry inputs this key specifies the input filename which contains the field or solid information.
-Useage:

 .. container:: list